demisto/content/Packs/MicrosoftECM/Integrations/MicrosoftECM/README.md

 ### ms-ecm-device-collection-members-by-query-add
 ***
-Adds a query membership rule to one or more Configuration Manager device collections
+Adds a query membership rule to one or more Configuration Manager device collections.

 #### Base Command